cdisc-org/DataExchange-ODM-LinkML/docs/LocationRef.md

       range:oidref

-      Must match the OID for an AdminData/Location element and the LocationOID for the UserRef element contained within the AuditRecord or Signature. '
+      Must match the OID for an AdminData/Location element and the LocationOID for the UserRef element contained within the AuditRecord or Signature.'
     domain_of:
     - User
     - Organization